ibis-project/ibis/docs/source/index.rst

 Ibis: Python Data Analysis Productivity Framework
 =================================================

-Ibis is a toolbox to bridge the gap between local Python environments and remote storage and execution systems like Hadoop components (HDFS, Impala, Hive, Spark) and SQL databases (Postgres, etc.).
+Ibis is a toolbox to bridge the gap between local Python environments (like pandas and scikit-learn) and remote storage and execution systems like Hadoop components (like HDFS, Impala, Hive, Spark) and SQL databases (Postgres, etc.).
 Its goal is to simplify analytical workflows and make you more productive.

 We have a handful of specific priority focus areas: